KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

   - Safari already [blocks third party cookies by default](https://webkit.org/blog/10218/full-third-party-cookie-blocking-and-more/)
 - Google Chrome is [soon phasing out third party cookies](https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html)
 - Firefox just announced [Total Cookie Protection](https://blog.mozilla.org/en/products/firefox/firefox-rolls-out-total-cookie-protection-by-default-to-all-users-worldwide/) by default to
+- Some ISPs [used to inject their own tracking/ad code into all websites](https://www.infoworld.com/article/2925839/code-injection-new-low-isps.html), however they could only do it for unencrypted pages.
+With the [rise of HTTPs by default](https://transparencyreport.google.com/https/overview), this isn't an option any more.
+However, the approach the Instagram & Facebook app use here works for any website, no matter if encrypted or not.

 Meta is actively working around the App Tracking Transparency permission system, that was designed to prevent this exact type of data collection.